AdamBrodzinski/validate-form/README.md

 #Validate-Form

 Basic bare bones form validation.
 Uses data attrs on the input to determine the validation to automatically apply.
 `onblur` attributes will be validated whenever the user blurs out of the input.
+If an input has an error, it will add a `has-error` class to the input.